01musician/fuc/README.md

 # fuc
-Frequent Used Terminal Command on Centos
+Frequent Used Commands on Centos